ropensci-archive/ecoengine/inst/Using_ecoengine.md

 ### Sensors

-Some notes on the sensors.
+Sensor data come from the [Keck HydroWatch Center](http://nrs.ucop.edu/research/special_projects/Keck_HydroWatchl.htm).

 You'll need a sensor's id to query the data for that particular metric and location.
 The `ee_list_sensors()` function will give you a condensed list with the location, metric, binning method and most importantly the `sensor_id`.
 You'll need this id for the data retrieval.